Table of Contents

 - If you notice that you have processed a duplicate transaction, issue a credit to the customer immediately.

-- Only send batches one time.
+- Only send batches once.
 If you believe you need to resubmit a batch due to some error, check with your payment processor.

 - Send customers advance notice of recurring or installment payments that might look similar to their previous transactions.